makigtawn/clinic-patient-queue-management-system/README.md

 - Introduce logging for backend operations
 - Convert frontend into a modern framework like react or vue.
 - Add unit tests for queue operations
+ ## currently the crow_all.h library is in development so the system is no longer working.